 Also rumoured have been Radio and TV host Maya Jama and actress Chelsea Halfpenny.
 Chelsea is the niece of Jill Halfpenny, who herself competed on Strictly in the second series and won the show.

 Strictly bosses are said to be desperate to sign a Spice Girl for this year's series.
 Mel B is the favourite to say yes, according to reports.
 A source spilled: "Having a Spice Girl on this year's show would be a huge coup for the show's bosses."

 More celebs tipped for the Strictly 2018 cast are reality star Joey Essex, TV personality Anneka Rice, Sky Sports pundit and Ninja Warrior UK host Chris Kamara and Hollyoaks star turned Oscar winner Rachel Shenton.

-Yet more rumoured celebrities include The 2015 Great British Bake Off winner Nadiya Hussein, boxing legend Frank Bruno and even This Morning host Holly Willoughby.
-Despite hosting Dancing On Ice, she said: "I'm obsessed with Strictly, so I'd love to learn to dance."
+Yet more rumoured celebrities include The 2015 Great British Bake Off winner Nadiya Hussein and boxing legend Frank Bruno.

 Also rumoured have been TV actor and presenter Les Dennis plus former England footballer David James.